MooreThreads/RetinaGS/README.md

         --epochs 187 \
         --max_batch_size 4  --max_load 8
 ```
-Here, you would create 2**(bvh_depth) submodels for 2 processes, namely 2 submodels for each process.
+Here, you would create 2**(bvh_depth) submodels for 2 GPUs, namely 2 submodels for each GPU.
 The max_batch_size and max_load are arguments for controlling memory cost, a render task for a submodel weight 1 load, thus "--max_batch_size 4  --max_load 8" just set every batch as size of 4 in this case.

 For multiple nodes, start command on each node with corresponding parameters, and example shell scripts for launching/stopping multiple nodes training can be found in multi_node_cmds/